intel/cri-resource-manager/cmd/memtierd/README.md

 test/e2e/run.sh help script all
 ```

+> Tip: installing a custom kernel to the VM
+>
+> If you wish to install packages from the host filesystem to the VM,
+> you can use `vm-put-pkg`.
+This works both manually in the interactive
+> prompt, and in scripts in the `on_vm_online` environment variable.
+>
+> Example: Install a kernel package, reboot the VM and start the
+> interactive prompt once the VM has rebooted.
+Finally exit the test
+> framework when the user quits the interactive prompt.
+> ```
+> on_vm_online='vm-put-pkg kernel-default-5.15*rpm && vm-reboot && interactive; exit'
+> ```

 ### Install memtierd on the VM

-Use `govm ls` to find out the IP address of the virtual machine where
+Use `govm ls` on the host to find out the IP address of the VM where
 to install `memtierd`

 ```